Transfer of Credits

 - All students, regardless of transferred credits, must complete a Junior Seminar at Stetson.

 - Up to two writing courses can be transferred to meet the Writing Requirement.
 Each student must complete at least four writing or writing enhanced (WE) courses to complete the University Writing Requirement.
 At least two of these courses must be from General Education.
 Based upon Admissions application information, students may be placed in ENGL 100; ENGL 100 will count toward the Writing requirement if completed with a minimum grade of C.

-- Courses taken though Stetson’s Study Abroad program are treated as if they were taken at Stetson; they are not counted as transfer courses.
+- Courses taken through Stetson’s Study Abroad program are treated as if they were taken at Stetson; they are not counted as transfer courses.
 Credits and grades transfer and do impact GPA.

 - Transfer rules apply to any Study Abroad course(s) taken through non-Stetson programs.